 I received my PhD in 2011.
 The project, Making the News: Print Journalism and the Creative Process, applied creativity models to print journalism and investigated how journalists interact with cultural and social structures when they produce, or create, their work.

-My latest research projects include an examination of new media producers in the Australian media landscape, WIL in journalism, and an examination of the ABC’s slow journalism initiative.
+Research projects I have been involved in include an examination of new media producers in the Australian media landscape, WIL in journalism, and an examination of the ABC’s slow journalism initiative.